Anti-Racism Vision

 Informal Sharing: creating awareness, sharing event opportunities, sharing the work of FSPA partners and other congregations or groups.
 It is through these microlearning opportunities that FSPA is continuing its work toward becoming an anti-racist organization.
 Since 2022, we've shared these monthly with our partners in mission on staff and our sisters.

-February 2024
+February and March 2024

-During February, Franciscan Sisters of Perpetual Adoration, with their affiliates and partners in mission on staff, had the opportunity to participate in a Dehumanization and Racism workshop hosted by Juanita Sims Doty Foundation.
+During February and March, Franciscan Sisters of Perpetual Adoration, with their affiliates and partners in mission on staff, had the opportunity to participate in a Dehumanization and Racism workshop hosted by Juanita Sims Doty Foundation.
 And, many sisters and staff participated in a Racial Justice Training workshop hosted by YWCA.
 The workshop will be repeated in March for another cohort of sisters and partners in mission on staff.
 The interactive educational training served to broaden intercultural and interracial awareness as FSPA continues it's commitment to becoming an anti-racist organization.

 January 2024